 A public version of the Portland Port Off-site Nuclear Reactor Emergency Plan is also available.

-In compliance with REPPIR, member organisations of the OBIG will undertake a review and where necessary revise the plan and test the arrangements at suitable intervals not exceeding three years.
+Following the adoption of REPPIR 2019, member organisations of the OBIG will continue to undertake regular reviews of the Plan and test these arrangements at suitable intervals (not exceeding three years).